zededa/terraform-provider-zedcloud/docs/data-sources/project.md

 <a id="nestedblock--deployment--volume_inst_policies--vol_inst_config"></a>
 ### Nested Schema for `deployment.volume_inst_policies.vol_inst_config`

+Required:

+- `device_id` (String) id of the device on which volume instance is created
+- `name` (String) User defined name of the volume instance, unique across the enterprise.
+Once object is created, name can’t be changed.
+- `title` (String) User defined title of the volume instance.
+Title can be changed at any time.
+- `type` (String) type of Volume Instance

 Optional:

 - `accessmode` (String) Access mode
 - `cleartext` (Boolean) flag to keep the contents of the volume unencrypted (in clear text)
 - `content_tree_id` (String) content tree ID
 - `description` (String) Detailed description of the volume instance.
-- `device_id` (String) id of the device on which volume instance is created
 - `image` (String) name of the image
 - `implicit` (Boolean) flag to create implicit volumes
 - `label` (String) label
 - `multiattach` (Boolean) flag to enable the volume to be attached to multiple app instances
-- `name` (String) User defined name of the volume instance, unique across the enterprise.
-Once object is created, name can’t be changed.
 - `project_id` (String) id of the project in which the volume instance is created
 - `size_bytes` (String) size of volume
 - `tags` (Map of String) Tags are name/value pairs that enable you to categorize resources.
 Tag names are case insensitive with max_length 512 and min_length 3.
 Tag values are case sensitive with max_length 256 and min_length 3.
-- `title` (String) User defined title of the volume instance.
-Title can be changed at any time.
-- `type` (String) type of Volume Instance

 Read-Only: